LachlanMurphy/SpotifyWrap-Team014-2/README.md

 **Application Description:**

-A web application to search and get song recommendations on Spotify.
+A web application to search artists and songs on Spotify.
+You can also get song recommendations from the music streaming service Last.fm.
 You can favorite songs you like to listen to them later!

  **Project Contributors:**